Patrick A. Trottier

 “Emergent” and “emergence” refers to the state of being in continual process, always in transition.

-Change itself is constant with various with different rates, forms and scope (vs. ‘a constant’).
+Change itself is constant with various and diverse rates, forms, patterns and scope (vs. ‘a constant’).

 “Emergent change is based on the shaping of continuous ‘forms’ by internal and external influencing patterns and determinates.
 That which emerges may be further shaped into further continually evolving patterns.”
 (P. Trottier, 1995)